chrismarcok/GameCenter/Phase2/GameCentre/TEAM.md

 ## November 12, 2018

 * Want to make 2048 game, Snake game.
-Other options are sudoku, solitaire, piano tiles, bejewelled, checkers.
+Other options are sudoku, solitaire, piano twentyFortyEightTiles, bejewelled, checkers.
 * 2048 Can have undo and a meaningful autosave.
 * Snake will not have undo.
 Could have saving functionality.
 * Sudoku will have autosave and undo.
 * Can make "Threes" game instead of 2048.
 * Snake and 2048 use swiping gesture to control.
-Sudoku has the user tap and select (possibly each tile is a edittext).
+Sudoku has the user tap and select (possibly each minesweeperTile is a edittext).
 * Presentation will be discussed later.
 * Sliding Tiles solvable boards will be done via random moves from a solved state, can be refactored to check if the state is valid later.

 ## November 19, 2018

 * Decided that Minesweeper should be implemented instead of Sudoku.
-* Minesweeper will generate board prior to user clicking the first tile.
+* Minesweeper will generate minesweeperBoard prior to user clicking the first minesweeperTile.
 * Discussed and Implemented some UI changes.
 * Discussed division of work and JUnit tests for Sliding Tiles game.
 * Brainstormed implementation of minesweeper game.